A note from Bedrock AI's CTO, Suhas Pai

 Because the model is able to capture context, it can distinguish between the different nuances of the word ‘investigation’.
 This vastly differs from the keyword based paradigm where a search for investigation would bring up both sentences.
 In our case, our models employ contextual information to mark the first sentence as not being a red flag.

 All this is music to the ears of practitioners who would like to build applications for text.
-To those who would like to build an automated AI-driven financial news feed.
-A model that can capture syntax, a model that can handle contextual meaning…this is such a boon!
+To those who would like to build an automated AI-driven financial news feed, a model that can capture syntax, a model that can handle contextual meaning…this is such a boon!
 But...do they really work well right out of the box?
 Does a language model understand the meaning of ‘impairment’?
 Does it understand on its own that having a material weakness is supposed to be a bad thing?
 Unfortunately no, we did that.
 We did it using a process called fine tuning, a form of supervised learning (technically, we use a lot of unsupervised, semi-supervised, and self-supervised learning too, but those details are for another day).
-For an introduction to supervised learning and machine learning in general, check out the blog on our website.
+For an introduction to supervised learning and machine learning in general, read our "Introduction to Financial NLP and Large Language Models".

 Challenges with state-of-the-art models